 Electronic monitoring of patients on opioids

 A promising and effective measure to assess patients on opioids is with continuous electronic monitoring, which can detect early and subtle signs of respiratory depression that eludes a spot check of vital signs.
 Many safety and professional organizations recommend continuous monitoring of oxygenation and/or ventilation of patients receiving opioids postoperatively, including the Anesthesia Patient Safety Foundation (APSF) and the Institute for Safe Medication Practices (ISMP).

 Electronic monitoring can be cost effective.

 In addition to the tragedy of lives cut short by preventable mortality, opioid-associated adverse events are costly.
-However, studies from early adopters of electronic monitoring are proving that continuous monitoring technologies are cost-effective and create a return on investment by reducing patient harm, length of stay, follow-up care.
+However, studies from hospitals using electronic monitoring for all patients on IV opioids are proving that continuous monitoring technologies are cost-effective and create a return on investment by reducing patient harm, length of stayand follow-up care.
 Two of the monitoring technologies that are being used are pulse oximetery to measure the oxygen saturation in blood with a non-invasive sensor, usually a finger probe and capnography to measure respiratory rate and concentration of exhaled carbon dioxide with a sensor connected to a nasal cannula.

 CMS, Joint Commission: “Continuously monitor patients on opioids”

 In addition to many safety and profession organizations, The Joint Commission in a sentinel event alert on opioids and CMS in Memo to States and in CMS Conditions for Participation guidance for medication administration call for continuous monitoring for patients receiving IV opioids.

 CMS to address Medicare payments tied to pain management scores